 It pays to take your time when commencing a stone cladding installation project.
 When working with a Free Form stone or a Linear pattern it may be worthwhile laying out your stone pieces on the ground before you start adhering the cladding to the substrate.

 The markings, texture and colour tones of natural stone have been formed over thousands of years.
 This means each piece will vary in appearance.
 No two pieces of natural stone cladding will be exactly alike.
 This variation is not a flaw.
 The natural imperfections and variations are the point.

 Laying out the stone cladding can help you arrange the pieces based on the size, colour and textural variation.
 This will help to create the most visually pleasing configuration.

 We also suggest blending the stone pieces from all the pallets delivered.

 Use a quality adhesive

-To ensure a successful cladding installation and longevity, proper natural stone adhesive needs to be used.
-There are many reputable companies with a wide range of adhesive products available to suit your stone cladding type and individual application.
+To ensure a successful cladding installation and longevity, a proper natural stone adhesive needs to be used.
+There are many reputable companies with a wide range of adhesive products to suit your stone cladding type and individual application.

 The stone supplier and installer will be able to provide recommendations for quality adhesive manufacturers.